-Em Lynas loves to write funny books and her latest picture book The Cat and the Rat is an hilarious tale about a cat, a rat, a bat and a hat.
-Em also loves to write about magic, dragons and folklore.
-Other than being an author, Em has been a shelf stacker, a shoe shop assistant, a primary school teacher, a mum and an educational publisher.
+Em Lynas loves to write funny picture books, and stories for children about magic, dragons and folklore.
+Em has also worked as a primary school teacher, a mum and an educational publisher.
 She lives by the seaside on the North East coast with her husband, Geoff.

 Q&A with Em Lynas

 "D is for Dog is a celebration of dogs of all shapes and sizes and the actions and behaviours they make throughout the day.
 It's full of alliteration and rhyme."

 1. Hello Em, can you tell us a little about yourself and what brought you into creating books for children?

 I'm an ex-teacher and I spent most of my career with reception children so I have a love of picture books, especially rhyming picture books.
 I love the way children interact with them and respond to the rhymes and rhythms and emotions of the stories.
 I especially enjoyed the funny books and now I have my own!
 It's an excuse to be silly.

 2. What is your new picture book, D is for Dog, about?

 D is for Dog began as a poem about a day in a child's life but then a friend suggested making it about a day in a dog's life.
 And that sounded like a lot of fun.
 Then it became a day in 26 dogs lives!
 D is for Dog is a celebration of dogs of all shapes and sizes and the actions and behaviours they make throughout the day.
 It's full of alliteration and rhyme.

 3. D is for Dog is an alphabet book - but also a love letter to dogs.
 Have any of your own pets helped inspire this story?